 In 2011 around 16 000 Special Olympics athletes and 85 Special Olympics Programs hosted and competed in alpine skiing events.

-At the Special Olympics Sweden Invitational Games 2020 and the Special Olympics World Winter Games 2021 athletes will compete in the following events (Novice, Intermediate and Advanced levels):
+At the Special Olympics Sweden Invitational Games 2020 will athletes compete in the following events (Novice, Intermediate and Advanced levels):

 • Super G